 Line 11.
-"Development zone credits."
-Special tax credits may be available for persons doing business in Wisconsin development zones.
+"Development zone credit."
+Special tax credit may be available for persons doing business in Wisconsin development zones.
 The Wisconsin Department of Commerce administers the development zone program.
-Any person conducting business in a development zone who has been certified by the Department of Commerce may be eligible for the credits.
-Credits attributable to the business operation of a partnership or tax-option (S) corporation pass through to the partners or shareholders on Schedule 3K-1 or 5K-1.
-Credits may also be allocated to beneficiaries of estates and trusts (see Schedule 2K-1).
+Any person conducting business in a development zone who has been certified by the Department of Commerce may be eligible for the credit.
+Credit attributable to the business operation of a partnership or tax-option (S) corporation pass through to the partners or shareholders on Schedule 3K-1 or 5K-1.
+Credit may also be allocated to beneficiaries of estates and trusts (see Schedule 2K-1).